Anarcho-Coder/transpride-color-switcher/Readme.md

         "your_username_here"
     ]

-remembering to keep the username in "quotation marks" and adding a comma , after every new entry.
+remembering to keep the username in "quotation marks" and adding a comma , after every new entry except the final one.